 Skeletal muscle is invaluable for our day to day functioning by controlling voluntary action.
-However, due to the discrepancy in activity and size of skeletal muscle around the body, a highly regulated circulatory system is required.
+However, due to the discrepancy in activity and size of skeletal muscle around the body, a highly regulated skeletal muscle circulation is required.

 In this article, we will look at the vasculature, metabolic adaptations and other applications of the skeletal muscle circulation.

-These properties mean there is redundancy within the system, allowing it to cope with the increased workload during exercise.
-Relaxation of the pre-capillary sphincters allows increased perfusion to the tissue.
+These properties mean there is a reserve within the system, allowing it to cope with the increased workload during exercise.
+Relaxation of the pre-capillary sphincters increases perfusion to the tissue.
 This results in a further increase in blood flow due to vasodilation of the vessels.

 Skeletal muscle accounts for 20% of cardiac output at rest.
 During demanding physical activity, this can increase to 80%.
 As metabolic activity increases, so does oxygen demand and in order to meet this demand, there is increased recruitment of capillaries.
 This is done by several mechanisms including the action of adrenaline (via beta-2 adrenoreceptors), the accumulation of local metabolites (eg. adenosine) and sympathetic activity which all promote vasodilation.